cyber111/social_media_app/README.md

 # Minimal Social media Application
 ## Note: This an ongoing project please folow through for more updates

-A social media pratice application
+A social media practice application

 With a login and logout feature from Firebase Email/Password